Restaurants du Cœur: A Need for Clarity

 The Restos du Cœur are attentive to the good use of the funds.
 As an organisation essentially financed by private donors, public funds and public organisations, and with its activities carried out by volunteers, its overheads are generally very low (around 8% of resources) and unnecessary expenses are eliminated.
 Invitations to tender ensure that best value for money is obtained.
 Consequently, 90% of financial resources are devoted to activities.

 In line with the organisation's legislation, the accounts of the organisation are inspected by auditors.
 Occasional discrepancies by some local groups are sanctioned and transmitted to the courts.

 Voted on and passed in 1988, the loi Coluche ("Coluche law") permits small donors (the largest segment of funders) to benefit from the same tax breaks as big donors.
 A later amendment permits donors to get a tax break of 75% for donations up to €470.
 Above that, and within a limit of 20% of income, the tax break is 66%.
 Each donor receives a tax form on which an accountant confirms all the necessary calculations for the tax break, and a document stating how the money donated will be used by the Restos.

 Since 1987, the Restos du Cœur have benefited financially from the European Plan to Help the Neediest (Plan européen d'aide aux plus démunis, or PEAD).

 The People

 Donors

-There are many different kinds of donors: